-WFWX 0004 - Water Treatment Plant Operation Levels B & C, Module 2 wastes associated with the treatment of water, iron and manganese removal, lime softening processes, fluoridation, and water regulations.
+Topics include EPA regulations for the treatment of water, safety measures utilized in the treatment of water, wastes associated with the treatment of water, iron and manganese removal, lime softening processes, fluoridation, and water regulations.
 Successful completion of WFWX 0003, WFWX 0004, and WFWX 0005 fulfills course requirements to sit for the operator certification exam for Water Treatment Level B or Level C.